SeppPenner/SparkplugNet/README.md

 ## Special notes
 * Although it's not required to publish a **BDSEQ** metric with all messages according to the specification, this library includes it in any `spBv1.0` message except the state messages because I think it's useful.
+* The library uses [Serilog](https://serilog.net/) for logging purposes because it's very extendable (`Log.Logger` or similar stuff in the examples refers to the Serilog library).

 ## Further resources
 * https://www.eclipse.org/tahu/spec/Sparkplug%20Topic%20Namespace%20and%20State%20ManagementV2.2-with%20appendix%20B%20format%20-%20Eclipse.pdf